Lumada Data Catalog uses Keycloak as the Identity Management Provider (IDP) for user authentication.

 - Assign roles to users (or delegate this activity to the secondary administrators).
-See Assign a role.
+See Assign a user to a role.

 - Create custom properties (or delegate this activity to the secondary administrators).
-See Add a new custom property group.
+See Adding custom properties.

 Resource read access control

 As a Data Catalog administrator, you can enable Sample Data Access for a role:

 - If Yes is selected, then the user can see sample data from the Data Canvas and Search.

 - If No is selected, then the user cannot see sample data from the Data Canvas or Search.

 - Login.
 User A logs into the browser, and the browser sends a request to Keycloak over HTTPS.